FabioChiodini/blog.kiodo.it/exampleSite/content/post/GoingOldSchool.md

 Seems like a lot of stuff but let me break it down for you ;)

+For the K8s name if you have PKS you can just do this:

+pks clusters

+pkscluster yourclustername

+get the ip and perform an nslookup to check for the right name

+Add an https:// in the front and a :8443 in the back and you're good

+Now select daemonSet in the next field

+Input the port (you have that via the kubectl describe command that we used before)

 ## **Next steps**

 I totally plan to test more monitoring options but this is saving my day